scala/docs.scala-lang/sips/sip-submission.md

 ### Reviewers

-The Process Lead assigns every proposal to a member of the committee, which becomes the reviewer.
+The Process Lead assigns every proposal to a member of the committee, who becomes the reviewer.
 The main tasks of the reviewer are the following:

 1. Discuss unclear points with the authors,